Written byJenny Zeng

 Way 8: Eject an NTFS drive on Mac using iBoysoft NTFS for Mac

-If the connected drive is formatted with NTFS, which is read-only on Mac, you can use iBoysoft NTFS for Mac to safely eject or unmount the NTFS drive. iBoysoft NTFS for Mac is the best NTFS reader for Mac that's compatible with macOS Ventura beta to macOS 10.13 running on Intel and Apple Silicon Macs.
+If the connected drive is formatted with NTFS, which is read-only on Mac, you can use iBoysoft NTFS for Mac to safely eject or unmount the NTFS drive. iBoysoft NTFS for Mac is the best NTFS reader for Mac that's compatible with macOS Sonoma 14 to macOS 10.13 running on Intel and Apple Silicon Macs.

 It provides full read and write access to your NTFS drive, which makes it a great alternative if the NTFS-formatted external hard drive won't eject on Mac.